daydreamer17/daydreamer17/README.md

 ## About

+Hi,I'm Xiongjie.
 I am an undergraduate student in Internet of Things Engineering at BUPT,
 and an incoming master's student in AI Systems at NUS.

 I enjoy building practical systems at the intersection of AI and engineering,
 especially in areas related to LLMs, agents, context engineering, and system design.

+I love seeking out interesting and useful open-source projects and learning from them to improve myself.

 ---